Cray-HPE/docs-csm/005-CSM-METAL-INSTALL.md

 1. Once ncn-s001 notices that ncn-m002 has created /etc/kubernetes/admin.conf, then ncn-s001 waits for any worker node to become available.
 1. Once each worker node notices that ncn-m002 has created /etc/cray/kubernetes/join-command-control-plan, then it will join the Kubernetes cluster.
     - Now ncn-s001 should notice this from any one of the worker nodes and move forward with creation of config maps and running the post-ceph playbooks (s3, OSD pools, quotas, etc.)
-1. Once ncn-s001 creates etcd-backup-s3-credentials during the benji-backups role which is one of the last roles after ceph has been set up, then ncn-m001 notices this and moves forward
+1. Once ncn-s001 creates etcd-backup-s3-credentials during the benji-backups role which is one of the last roles after Ceph has been set up, then ncn-m001 notices this and moves forward

 <a name="deploy"></a>
 #### Deploy

-1. Change the default root password and ssh keys
+1. Change the default root password and SSH keys
-   > If you want to avoid using the default install root password and ssh keys for the NCNs, follow the
+   > If you want to avoid using the default install root password and SSH keys for the NCNs, follow the
    > NCN image customization steps in [110 NCN Image Customization](110-NCN-IMAGE-CUSTOMIZATION.md).

    This step is **strongly encouraged** for external/site deployments.